Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: I know that.

-Jim: Yeah, when it comes to kitchen organization – let’s get back there.
+Jim: Yeah, when it comes to kitchen organization, let’s get back there.
 You say using labels has been a lifesaver for you.

 Kristi: Oh, yes.

-Kristi: So, I do canned goods.
+Kristi: Not always.
+So I do canned goods.

 Jim: And you tape it?
+What?

 John: Wow.